 You have most likely donated your childhood teddy bear to charity by now.
 However, if you haven’t, dust her off and bring her to bed!
 Healing from your Mommy Makeover will happen with ease if you wear your most comfy pajamas and wrap yourself with the softest blanket available.
 You may want to adorn your bed with soft, pretty sheets before surgery as you will live in your bedroom more than usual for the first week of recovery.
 Have your favorite slippers bedside and the pantry stocked with quality tea and dark chocolate (high in antioxidants).
 Put a pretty, vibrant plant in your bedroom.
 Recovery is a time to heal in soft surroundings.

-Get outside even if it is for five minutes.
+Get outside even if it’s for just 5 minutes.
 The fresh air will enliven your spirits and help you feel refreshed.
 Sit outside in a comfortable chair and read your book or take a few steps outside.

 Kari Fisher White